-- Teachers plan lessons according to the specific needs of all groups of students in their class, and will ensure that learning tasks are adjusted in order to enable your child to access their learning as independently as possible.
+- Teachers plan lessons according to the specific needs of all groups of students in their class.
+They will ensure that learning tasks are adjusted in order to enable your child to access their learning as independently as possible.

-- Specially trained support can implement the teachers modified / adapted planning to support the needs of your child where necessary.
+- Specially trained support can implement the teacher’s modified /adapted planning to support your child’s needs where necessary.

 - Specific resources and strategies will be used to support your child individually and in groups.

 - Planning and teaching will be adapted on a daily basis if needed to meet your child’s learning needs and increase your child’s access to what is on offer.